MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/PinMappings/PinMappingsMBM.md

 * **1x** - 3.3V power pin
 * **2x** - Ground pins

-Note that the MinnowBoard Max uses 3.3V logic levels on all IO pins.
+The MinnowBoard Max uses 3.3V logic levels on all IO pins.
 In addition all the pins are buffered by [TXS0104E](http://www.ti.com/product/txs0104e) level shifters, with the exception of power and ground pins.
  These level shifters appear as open collector outputs with a **10K&#x2126; resistive pull-up, and the pull-up is present regardless of whether the IO is set to input or output.**

 The open-collector nature of the level shifters means is that the pins can output a '0' strongly, but only weakly output a '1'.
 This is important to keep in mind when attaching devices which draw current from the pins (such as an LED).
 See the [Blinky Sample](https://developer.microsoft.com/en-us/windows/iot/samples/helloblinky) for the correct way to interface an LED to the MinnowBoard Max.

 ## GPIO Pins